A Line (Valley Metro)

 The A Line is a light rail line which serves Phoenix, Tempe, and Mesa, Arizona.
-It is the east-west line of the Valley Metro Rail system, running from Downtown Phoenix to the east.
+It is the east-west line of the Valley Metro Rail & Streetcar system, running from Downtown Phoenix to the east.
 With the inauguration of the two-line system in 2025, the A Line was split from its former routing north of downtown and was rerouted to terminate at the Downtown Phoenix Hub.

 Service description

 Route description

 The A Line starts at the Downtown Phoenix Hub.
 Eastbound service runs on First Avenue south before turning east on Jefferson Street; likewise, westbound one-way service starts at 26th Street on Washington Street before turning north on Central Avenue.